jaegertracing/documentation/content/docs/next-release/atm.md

   num_latency_buckets = 17 default
 ```

-Plugging those numbers in, assuming default configuration (no custom dimensions/labels
+Plugging those numbers in, assuming default configuration:
-or latency buckets):
 ```
 max = 324 * num_operations
 typical = 72 * num_operations
 ```

+Note:
+- Custom [latency buckets][spanmetrics-config-latency] or [dimensions][spanmetrics-config-dimensions]
+  configured in the spanmetrics processor will alter the calculation above.
+- Querying custom dimensions are not supported by ATM and will be aggregated over.

 ## Configuration